uncognic/DuckOS/README.md

 #### Why shoud we trust you?

 DuckOS is a new OS made in early July of 2022.
-Since it's really new, lot's of bugs are expected, but, we are open sourced, meaning every line we have on our GitHub (this page), that will execute on your System once you install the operating system, of course, not everything, but the most essential tweaks and etc.
+Since it's really new, lot's of bugs are expected, but, we are open sourced, meaning every line we have on our GitHub (this page), will execute on your System once you install the operating system, of course, not everything, but the most essential tweaks and etc.
 Also, most computers don't have wifi on the first boot when they install it, so even if we DID, but we don't, grab IP adresses, they wouldn't send because internet is probably not working..

 ## DuckOS vs Windows 10 Original (*stock*)